Alexander L. Holley

 After Holley bought the American rights to Bessemer's patent, he set up a steelworks at Troy, New York, in 1865.
 There, he developed the most important improvement to Bessemer's process the "Holley bottom," a removable section at the base of Holley's Bessemer converters.
 Due to the extreme heat of the steelmaking process, the brick bottoms of the converters would break down quickly and have to be replaced.
 A traditional Bessemer converter had to cool down before workers could fix it, taking additional time and fuel to reheat the converter.
 Holley's swappable converter bottom allowed replacement without cooling the entire converter, increasing productivity over the traditional design.

-Holley also contributed to the industry's development through his active participation in professional societies such as the American Society for Mechanical Engineers, which he helped found.
+Holley also contributed to the industry's development through his active participation in professional societies such as the American Society of Mechanical Engineers, which he helped found.